 Finally, in order to provide empirical support for this KER, data on the effects of lead (Pb) exposure are reported.
-However, Pb exposure is not always associated with learning and memory impairment in children.
-In this regard, Koller's review has commented that in some occasions, low-level Pb dose and cognitive deficits of the subjects are negatively correlated, and this may be due to the high influence of social and parenting factors in cognitive ability, like learning and memory (Koller et al., 2004).
+Several epidemiological studies where Pb2+ exposure levels have been studied in relation to neurobehavioural alterations in children have been reviewed in Koller et al. 2004.
+This review has concluded that in some occasions there is negative correlation between Pb2+ dose and cognitive deficits of the subjects due to high influence of social and parenting factors in cognitive ability like learning and memory (Koller et al. 2004), meaning that not always Pb2+ exposure is positively associated with learning and memory impairment in children.

 Olczak et al., 2001.
 Postnatal exposure of rats to Thimerosal (4 injections with 12, 240, 1440 and 3000 microgHg/kg per injection).
 Effects were measured in adult, which exhibited alterations in dopaminergic system with decline in the density of striatal D2 receptors, with a higher sensitivity for males.
-No alterations in spatial learning and memory was observed, but impairments of motor activity, increased anxiety (open field measurement), which are other symptoms of autism spectrum disorder.
+No alterations in spatial learning and memory was observed, but impairments of motor activity, increased anxiety (open fiel measurement), which are other symptoms of autism spectrum disorder.